edgarhernandez94/ANUIES/MiraiSignalViewer/README.md

-# Signal Viewer Interface Guide
+# Mirai Signal Viewer Interface Guide

 ## Introduction
-The Signal Viewer interface allows you to visualize and analyze data from a connected device via serial communication.
+The Mirai Signal Viewer interface allows you to visualize and analyze data from a connected device via serial communication.
 The interface interacts with a device called the Signal Stick, which is a M5 Stack C Plus.
 The Signal Stick detects variations in position and acceleration, and the data acquired can be visualized and recorded using the Mirai Signal Viewer.
 The interface has the following appearance.

 <img src=https://github.com/elizalanda1/MiraiSignalViewer/blob/main/InterfaceTutorial/1.jpg>